 21. Heart

-Heart, led by sisters Ann and Nancy Wilson, broke new ground as one of the first female-fronted rock bands to achieve commercial success.
+Heart, led by sisters Ann and Nancy Wilson, broke new ground as one of the first female-fronted rock bands of the 70s to achieve commercial success.
 Their combination of hard rock and folk music elements, along with powerful vocals and compelling stage presence, made them standouts in the rock genre.
 Heart's influence extended beyond their music to their role in opening doors for women in rock music, challenging the industry's gender norms and inspiring future generations of female musicians.

 Hit Album: "Dreamboat Annie" (1976)